indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/02-product-idea.md

 1. **Efficient Mastery of Solana Skills:** Curated SRS decks accelerate retention of complex topics.
-2. **Trustless Commitment & Rewards:** The self-custodial, time-locked vault provides a powerful, intrinsic incentive for daily engagement.
+2. **Trustless Commitment & Rewards:** The self-custodial vault, which unlocks only after a completed study streak, provides a powerful, intrinsic incentive for daily engagement.
 3. **Verifiable, User-Owned Credentials:** Permissionless NFT minting gives users true ownership over their proof of achievement.